aleksandrastamper/aleksandrastamper.github.io/index.md

 Baker Lab, Brown University School of Public Health *2023 - present*
-- Leverage Susceptible-Infected-Recovered (SIR) models and fixed effects regression to investigate the impact of climate on influenza transmission and outbreak dynamics
-- Use Python and R to query, process, and analyze high-dimensional climate, spatial, and infectious disease data

 **Health Data Analyst**

 University Health Service at the University of Michigan *2021-2023*
-- Synthesize, evaluate, and communicate regular data updates (e.g., operational metrics, communicable diseases, lab test results)
-- Query and report on a range of clinical, financial, and administrative processes and results
-- Use R, Python, SQL, and Tableau for data mining, processing, visualization, and presentation

 **Laboratory Specialist**

 Thaler Center for HIV and Retrovirus Research, University of Virginia *2018-2020*
-- Investigate the effects of a CRISPR Cas9 genetic knockout mutation in the mouse NXF1 gene; created and maintained data pertaining to the mouse colony
-- Isolate and analyze RNA, DNA, and protein from transfected and infected cells
-- Perform gel electrophoresis, Western blotting, PCR, and DNA and RNA sequence analysis
-- Use R for data processing, visualization, and presentation

 ## Skills
 - R, Python, SQL, ArcGIS